learn-co-curriculum/java-if-statement/README.md

 ## Nested Conditionals

 Since `if` statements can contain multiple statements inside their `if` block, they can also contain other `if` statements.
+This is called **nested conditionals**.
 Consider the following changes to the program we have been working with:

 ```java
 import java.util.InputMismatchException;